Carmel Woman's Club Inc. Carmel IN

 The Club is always pleased to see its membership increase.
 Each new member brings with them a wealth of new ideas, skills, experiences and talent that only make our Club stronger and gives us the ability to take on more charitable projects to help our community.
 We encourage women from all walks of life, faiths, nationality and ethnicity to become involved more in our community through the Club and its community-focused charitable projects and to enjoy new friendships through participation in a variety of projects and activity groups.

-For further information on the Club and how to become a member, email: email@example.com or call Tricia at 317.225.9755.
+For further information on the Club and how to become a member, email: firstname.lastname@example.org or call ask for Joyce at 317.225.9755.